Ontario Temperance Act

-The Ontario Temperance Act was a law passed in 1916 that led to the prohibition of alcohol in Ontario, Canada.
+The Ontario Temperance Act is a law passed in 1916 that led to the prohibition of alcohol in Ontario, Canada.
 When the Act was first enacted, the sale of alcohol was prohibited, but liquor could still be manufactured in the province or imported.
 Strong support for prohibition came from religious elements of society such as the Ontario Woman's Christian Temperance Union, which sought to eliminate what it considered the societal ills and vices associated with liquor consumption, including violent behaviour and familial abuse.
 Historically, prohibition advocates in Ontario drew inspiration from the temperance movements in Britain and the United States.
 The Act was repealed in 1927.